 Nina Portier Reinhart

-She earned an MBA from Babson College and a MSc in Anthropology from Université de Montréal.
-As a passionate advocate of developing entrepreneurial spirit early in life, she became the European Representative of CampBizSmart, a leading teenpreneurship education organization.
-Her favourite fintech trends are the blockchain, payment systems and gamification of financial services.
+She earned an MBA from Babson College in the USA and a Master Degree in Anthropology from the University of Montreal.
+As a passionate advocate of developing entrepreneurial spirit early in life, she founded Ginger Camp, a teenager entrepreneurship education organization.

 Dr. Oliver Staffelbach